-- The CJU represents the first pillar of the CA, with 11 Bn€ until 2030, funded from multiple sources: HEU for about 4,2 Bn€, a similar amount from Member States (MS) , Digital Europe Programme (DEP) additional financing, and some extra investments expected from private industrial sources. - The second CA pillar is focused on industrial resilience.
+- The CJU represents the first pillar of the CA, with a budget of 11 Bn€ until 2030, funded from multiple sources: Horizon Europe for about 4.2 Bn€, a similar amount from Member States (MS), Digital Europe Programme additional financing, and some extra investments expected from private industrial sources. - The second CA pillar is focused on industrial resilience.
 It is not about closing Europe but rather about creating industrial capabilities and ecosystems.
 It covers state aid support to Opex and Capex, to stimulate EU competitiveness.
 It has already stimulated 100 Bn€ investments in Europe for the sector and manufacturing capabilities, e.g. in megafabs. - The third pillar covers international cooperation and a strategy to engage in partnerships.
 It requires 3 conditions to be credible with non-EU partners: less dependency; security of supply chains; security of EU's own production.
 The CA includes a semiconductor board to monitor and advise on possible adverse evolutions of the sector worldwide.
-It is backed by a semiconductor and processor technologies Alliance, to inform the work of this board.
+It is backed by an Alliance on Processors and Semiconductor Technologies2, to inform the work of this board.

 One of the key CA objectives is to develop capabilities in domains where Europe is not so good, such that Europe can have a stronger voice in global supply chains.
-Below 10% of global markets is considered as a non-credible position vis a vis international players and the objective is to reach 20% for highly critical semiconductors (including processing capabilities).
+Below 10% of global markets is considered as a noncredible position vis a vis international players and the objective is to reach 20% for highly critical semiconductors (including processing capabilities).
 This view is not necessarily shared by all industrial players and this is where public support and steering is expected.
 Most industrialists accept the idea that Europe has to be stronger on the manufacturing/design sides, primarily from a resilience perspective.
 But this is not seen as necessarily optimum from an economic point of view, hence the need for public private partnerships;

-Skills was another topic of focus.
+Skills is another topic of focus.
 The structure of the JU has been designed in that respect to enable access to pilot lines and design facilities to large communities, including SME's, in an open manner.
-Opportunities in that respect was also focusing on green aspects, where the sector is to be fully developed and skills have to emerge in this domain.
-Multiple players also indicated the need to go back to materials, chemistry, physics as key disciplines, all domains where Europe has talents but not necessarily going for jobs in the microelectronics/engineering sector.
+Opportunities in that respect also focus on green aspects, where the sector is to be fully developed and skills have to emerge.
+Multiple players indicated the need to go back to materials, chemistry, and physics as key disciplines; all domains where Europe has talents but those talents are not necessarily going for jobs in the microelectronics/engineering sector.